 For example, you may want to use your super-wide lens to bring in all the elements of the scene.
 Not a bad idea.
 Be careful though.
 Your waterfall could get lost in the sea of details.

 Or in some cases. you might want to focus the viewer’s eye on one powerful subject.
 Again, not a bad idea.
-Just make sure the waterfall is still recognisable.
+Just make sure the waterfall is still recognizable.

 When you first arrive at your waterfall, don’t set up your tripod straightaway.
 Instead try to walk around, bend down, change your perspective, change your point of view, etc.